For Onsite Manager to execute automated tasks on remote Windows devices, the following prerequisites must be met in the target device:

 If using PowerShell scripts:

-- Some scripts will require that PowerShell 2.0 or 3.0 is enabled.
+- Some scripts require that PowerShell 2.0 or 3.0 is enabled.

 - The PowerShell execution policy must allow unsigned scripts.

-In order for Onsite Manager to execute automated tasks on remote Mac and Unix/Linux devices, the following prerequisites must be met in the target device:
+For Onsite Manager to execute automated tasks on remote Mac and Unix/Linux devices, the target device must meet the following requirements:

 - Port 22 is open.

-- Supported SSH ciphers are implemented, for example aes128-cbc and 3des-cbc.
-These are implemented by default in Mac and Linux devices, but not by default in some Unix platforms, including Solaris.
+- Supported SSH ciphers are implemented, for example, aes128-cbc and 3des-cbc.
+These ciphers are implemented by default in Mac and Linux devices, but not by default in some Unix platforms, including Solaris.